-Located in the Great Lakes region of the upper Midwest, Michigan is a temperate state, containing numerous lakes, expansive grasslands, and immense forests.
+Located in the Great Lakes region of the upper Midwest, Michigan is a temperate state, containing numerous lakes, expansive grasslands, waterfalls, and immense forests.
 The state’s unique geographical arrangement is shared by no other state or political subdivision anywhere in the world.
 It is composed of two discontinuous peninsulas, connected artificially at the closest point by the Mackinac Bridge.

 The Lower Peninsula, which forms the shape of a mitten, borders the states of Indiana and Ohio to the south, while the Upper Peninsula borders Wisconsin to the west.
 The rest of the state is surrounded by four out of the five Great Lakes: Superior, Michigan, Huron, and Erie.
 As a result, Michigan has more freshwater coastal dunes than any state in the entire country.
 The name itself is a French translation of the original Ojibwe word mishigami, which means larger water or large lake.

 The lower half of the state contains most of the major cities, including Detroit, Lansing, Ann Arbor, and Grand Rapids.
 The sparsely populated northern half of the state is rich in all kinds of forest-dwelling wildlife and shorebirds.
 It also contains most of the state-run parks and wildlife reserves.